-When you keep saying the same thing over and over with the same results, putting it up to the student to magically “get it” you make it so much harder than it needs to be.
+When you keep saying the same thing over and over with the same results, leaving it up to the student to magically “get it”, you make it so much harder than it needs to be.

 When you offer general words rather than specific feedback, you keep learners guessing.